What are the alternatives to an annuity?

 Withdraw lump sums as and when you wish

 You can choose how much to withdraw from your pension pot, and when (subject to your pension provider’s rules).
 This option also provides considerable flexibility; however, there are caveats.
 First and foremost: you could run out of money.
-Moreover, although it allows you to spread your 25% tax-free allowance over a period of time, you need to take care that your withdrawals do not accidentally push you into a higher income-tax bracket.
+Moreover, although it allows you to spread your 25% (subject to a maximum) tax-free allowance over a period of time, you need to take care that your withdrawals do not accidentally push you into a higher income-tax bracket.
 Furthermore, your pension provider could limit the number of withdrawals you can make during any one year, and your withdrawals might also incur charges.

 Flexi - access drawdown